marcusoftnet/marcusoftnet.github.io/_posts/2014-12-17-how-would-you-measure-that.md

 ---
 layout: post
-title: "How would you measure that?"
+title: How would you measure that?
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2014-12-17 12:49:02
 tags:
 - Agile